Pest Control: Ladybirds

 Ladybirds are brightly coloured which is their defence mechanism, warning predators of their bitter taste to stop them getting eaten, which helps survival.
 They are also able to exude a pungent yellow oily fluid to ward off ants, birds and people, this is the yellow staining that can be seen if you try to pick them up.

-If you have an infestation and need a Ladybird Removal Treatment then we can help you if you contact us.
+If you have a Ladybird infestation and need a Ladybird Removal Treatment then we can help you if you contact us.

 Commonly Seen Pests in the Home and Workplace